pemazzon/HIP-ANTs/README.md

 3. `<no>`: the following options are available:
     - `terminal`: when the app must be ran from a terminal.
     - `jupyterlab-desktop`: when the app must be ran from jupyterlab-desktop.
+In this case, use the `jupyterlab-desktop` base image in step 1.

     If used, leave `</path/to/app/executable>` in step 4 empty, otherwise set to `no`.